 Core classes are designed with dedicated staff working with small class sizes, allowing students to explore their unique learning styles and discover their strengths.
 Assistive technology is integrated throughout the high school curriculum, along with other necessary accommodations that support learning, growth, and measures of proficiency.
 Typical assistive technologies used in the high school classrooms include:

 Some high school students are eligible to earn college credits while attending Park Academy.
 Please check out our Earning College Credit page.

 Park Academy also believes that enrichment in education is critical to a well-rounded education for our students.
 Our elective courses are designed to empower students and engage them in creative expression, student collaboration, and critical thinking.
 Enrichment classes include:

 With a 100% graduation rate, Park Academy is proud to help guide students in their transition out of high school and into their next stage in life.
-We offer post-secondary education placement support through the support of our School Counselor and the ASPIRE program, which connects students with mentors as they explore their future after graduation.
+We offer post-secondary education placement support through the support of our School Counselor.
+Please check out our College and Career page to learn more.

 24 credits are required to graduate with a standard high school diploma: